 So how does the mayor’s new team plan to stem the tide?

 “I’ll be reinventing the office,” Parlock breezily told reporters after she was introduced as the new person in charge of CitiStat.

 Her first step, she said, would be to rebrand CitiStat’s name to CitiSmart.
-(CitiStat was developed by former Mayor Martin O’Malley as an analytic tool to track crime and hold police brass accountable; it’s been considered highly successful and been copied by other cities.)
+(CitiStat was developed by former Mayor Martin O’Malley as an analytic tool to track crime and hold police brass accountable; considered highly successful, it was copied by other cities.)